RyanClementsHax/notes/languages/css/css.md

 - these DO NOT add ANYTHING to specificity of rules
 - cannot use custom properties in media queries

+## :first-letter

+- selects the first letter of the text this selects
+- requires that it is applied to elements that [are not inline elements](https://stackoverflow.com/questions/7631722/css-first-letter-not-working)

 ## Tips